ellastra/ellastra/README.md

 ## Hyunseo Cho
-- ✨ I study Sociology and Computer science at Yonsei University.
+- ✨ Per astra, ad astra!
-- 🌱 I currently work as a researcher in Social Networks & Neuroscience Lab.
+- Sociology & Computer Science @ Yonsei University
 <!--
 **ellastra/ellastra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.